compsocialscience/summer-institute/2020/oxford/index.md

 Application materials are due by Friday the 27th of March, at 23:59 GMT.

-**IMPORTANT NOTICE**: We have decided to extend the deadline for applications until **Friday the 1st of May**, at 23:59 GMT, due to the current circumstances.
-We continue to monitor the situation, and we will decide on how to proceed by the end of April.
+**IMPORTANT NOTICE: We have decided to extend the deadline for applications until Friday the 1st of May, at 23:59 GMT, due to the current circumstances.
+We continue to monitor the situation, and we will decide on how to procee by the end of April.**